Camilo-Suarez98/Camilo-Suarez98.github.io/README.md

-# This is my portfolio made with NextJS ans styled with Tailwind
+# This is my portfolio of projects carried out with me or in which I have collaborated.

 ## I made this portfolio using NextJS, the styled was made with Tailwind CSS.
 I use React Query to get the data of the API from GitHub to acces to the repositories